shaisachs/the-game/README.md

 I walked around the board to consider it from what would be her position.
 Her king remained safely castled to the right; I had captured one rook and one bishop, leaving two of her knights and the remaining bishop to dominate the center of the board.
 The queen's pawn remained in its original spot, as though it had been forgotten at the beginning of the game.

 There was something interesting about that pawn; it was the only piece in its column.
 Left undisturbed, over the course of a long series of moves, it could march straight to the last row in my defensive ranks.
 If that happened, my sister would earn a second queen.
 It's a move called "pawn promotion."
 She would have to begin by moving the pawn two steps forward, toward the middle of the board.
-In other words, my sister wanted to bring a future queen to the "hidey hole" of center stage.
+In other words, my sister would bring a future queen to the "hidey hole" of center stage.

 Could that be what she wanted?
 I placed the tip of my finger on the pawn, then clutched it in my fist for a minute, feeling its weight.
 This chess set was another birthday gift from my sister.
 "Solid mahogany pieces, lined with felt to protect a board made of cherry," she had written in the card.
 "Tell me you don't love the way one of these pawns sits in the palm of your hand."
 She was right, the pieces each had a beautiful weight, a heft that felt solid, sometimes alive.